Bedrock-OSS/bedrock-wiki/docs/entities/non-mob-runtime-identifiers.md

 When Molang queries would have behaviors very specific to this runtime identifier, this section will be given.
 The queries thoroughly explain return values.
 All notable queries in this document are usable on both the client and the server.

 ### Hardcoded Variables
 Molang variables that are bound to specific runtime identifiers in a hardcoded fashion are listed here.
 In other contexts, without proper declaration, the variables would be undefined.
 All hardcoded variables in this document are usable on both the client and the server.
-In all but one case (`variable.armor_stand.pose_index` on [`minecraft:armor_stand`](#minecraft:armor_stand)), the variables available to custom entities are generally worthless.
+In all but one case (`v.armor_stand.pose_index` on [`minecraft:armor_stand`](#minecraft:armor_stand)), the variables available to custom entities are generally worthless.

 ### Effects
 Particle and sound effects bound to entities in a hardcoded manner are described in this optional section.
 In all but one case (the particle effect on [￼`minecraft:fireworks_rocket`￼](#minecraft:fireworks_rocket)), the effects can nevertheless be configured by editing the associated data-driven particle or sound effects definitions.